chauby/chauby.github.io/pages/cv.md

 In the past ten years, my main research topics are about the lower limb exoskeleton robots for walking assistance and gait training, and focus on the gait patterns analysis and generation, some of them has been applied to help the paraplegic and hemiplegic patients to recover the walking ability.
 Besides, my current research topics are about the medical robots for the elderly.

-I have published more than 20 papers on the International journals and conferences in robotics, control and artificial intelligence,  including Expert Systems with Applications (ESWA), IEEE Transactions on Automation Science and Engineering (T-ASE),  IEEE Robotics and Automation Letters (R-AL), IEEE International Journal of Humanoid Robotics (IJHR), Mechatronics, Robotica and the IEEE International conference ICRA, IROS, IFAC, ROBIO, *etc*.
+I have published more than 20 papers on the International journals and conferences in robotics, control and artificial intelligence,  including Engineering Applications of Artificial Intelligence (EAAI), Expert Systems with Applications (ESWA), IEEE Transactions on Automation Science and Engineering (T-ASE), IEEE Transactions on Industrial Informatics (TII),  IEEE Robotics and Automation Letters (RAL), IEEE International Journal of Humanoid Robotics (IJHR), Mechatronics, Robotica and the IEEE International conference ICRA, IROS, IFAC, ROBIO, *etc*.

 # 2. Research Experience